mat3rial/silver-guide-argent/en/faq.md

 For example, suppose your organization receives a printer ink cartridge for free, with a market value of $175.
 The FMV of such a good or service received constitutes a revenue.
 When recording this non-monetary transaction in the accounting system, the $175 should therefore be recorded in a revenue line item.
 The organization does not hold the $175 in cash: it is simply the market value of the ink cartridge.
 Further, by the fiscal year-end, the ink cartridge has been used and is empty.

-It is important to remember that the third requirement when accounting for a gift is that it be something that the organization would otherwise have had to purchase (**see section 2 of the Silver Guide**).
+It is important to remember that the third requirement when accounting for a gift is that it be something that the organization would otherwise have had to purchase (<a href="{{site.baseurl}}/en/guide/2-rules-to-follow/">see section 2 of the Silver Guide</a>).
 It is therefore an office supply expense that is covered, in this example, by receipt of the free cartridge.
 For this reason, it is important also to enter the market value of the ink cartridge in an expense line item, in return for the donation received.
 Thus, through the symmetry of the accounting system, the false profit effect is cancelled out.

 In order to represent financial information accurately in the financial statements, and to follow accounting standards, revenue items must be presented separately under appropriate categories, such as **sponsorships and bartered services, non-monetary transactions**, or **in-kind contributions**.